jphall663/interpretable_machine_learning_with_python/README.md

 ![](readme_pics/hist_pd_ice_lo.png)

 This notebook uses the same credit card default scenario to show how monotonicity constraints, Shapley values and other post-hoc explanations, and discrimination testing can enable practitioners to create direct comparisons between GLM and GBM models.
-Several candidate probability of default models are selected for comparison using forward feature selection methods, like LASSO, and by cross-validated ranking.
+Several candidate probability of default models are selected for comparison using feature selection methods, like LASSO, and by cross-validated ranking.
 Comparisons then enable building from GLM to more complex GBM models in a step-by-step manner, while retaining model transparency and the ability to test for discrimination.
-This notebook shows that a GBMs can yield better accuracy, more revenue, and that GBM is also likely to fulfill model documentation, adverse action notice, and discrimination testing requirements.
+This notebook shows that GBMs can yield better accuracy, more revenue, and that GBM is also likely to fulfill many model documentation, adverse action notice, and discrimination testing requirements.

 ## Using the Examples